grafana/azure-data-explorer-datasource/README.md

 The steps for configuring the integration between the Azure Kusto service and Grafana are:

 1. Create an Azure Active Directory (AAD) Application and AAD Service Principle.
-2. Log into the Azure Log Analytics Portal and connect the AAD Application to an Azure Kusto database user.
+2. Log into the Kusto WebExplorer and connect the AAD Application to an Azure Kusto database user.
 3. Use the AAD Application to configure the datasource connection in Grafana.

 ### Creating an Azure Active Directory Service Principle